-Just as it’s in humans and other animal husbandry, piglets and pigs are administered with vaccines, either to protect them from diseases or to heal them of them.
+Just as it’s in humans and other animal husbandry, piglets and pigs are administered with vaccines, to protect them from common pig diseases.

 Pig Vaccines contain antigens from viruses, bacteria, bacterial toxins, or parasites.
-They are given to pigs, usually by injection, to stimulate an immune response which will protect the pigs against later natural infection with the organism from which the vaccine was derived.
-Most stimulate both a humoral response and a cell-mediated response.
+They are given to pigs, usually by injection, to stimulate an immune response that will protect the pigs against later natural infection with the organism from which the vaccine was derived.

 - Atrophic rhinitis